CLARITY: Medical World Model for Guiding Treatment Decisions by Modeling Context-Aware Disease Trajectories in Latent Space: Experiment

 For training and evaluation, we leverage two longitudinal brain tumor cohorts that provide both temporal imaging trajectories and treatment information, which are essential for modeling therapy-conditioned disease evolution in a world-model framework.
-The \textbf{MU-Glioma-Post} \cite{data-mu-glioma-post} cohort contains 203 patients and 654 MRI follow-ups with rich treatment logs and genomic annotations.
-We split the dataset in training and validation at the patient level (4:1) to prevent temporal leakage across pairs.
-For external validation, we use the \textbf{UCSF-ALPTDG} \cite{data-ucsf-alptdg} cohort, which includes 298 patients with longitudinal MRI sequences and corresponding survival outcomes. \textbf{Additional details are discussed in the Supplementary}.
+The \textbf{MU-Glioma-Post} \cite{yaseen2025university} cohort contains 203 patients and 654 MRI follow-ups with rich treatment logs and genomic annotations.
+We split the dataset at the \emph{patient level} to prevent temporal leakage, using 75\% of patients for training, 15\% for validation, and 15\% for testing.
+To ensure robustness, we further perform \emph{5-fold cross-validation} over the training-validation splits and report the mean performance across folds.
+To evaluate generalization, we perform \textbf{zero-shot external validation} on the \textbf{UCSF-ALPTDG} \cite{data-ucsf-alptdg} brain tumor dataset, which contains 298 patients with longitudinal MRI scans and survival outcomes.
+The model is trained solely on MU-Glioma-Post and evaluated on UCSF-ALPTDG without fine-tuning.

+Additionally, we evaluate CLARITY on the ISPY-2 breast cancer dataset \cite{wang2019spy}.
+This cohort contains 985 patients with longitudinal MRI scans across multiple treatment timepoints, alongside extensive molecular subtyping and neoadjuvant chemotherapy records.
+To demonstrate extensibility beyond neuro-oncology, the model is independently trained on this cohort to capture longitudinal therapeutic responses under neoadjuvant chemotherapy.